-Wet methods are necessary if large quantities of soil are to be removed; and they are essential if detergents are used.
-However, they are expensive, as large quantities of high purity water are required and the same quantity of dirty effluent is produced.
+Wet methods are necessary if large quantities of soil are to be removed, and are essential if detergents are used.
+They are, however, expensive as large quantities of high purity water are required, and the same quantity of dirty effluent is produced.
 Treatment and reuse of water can reduce costs.
-Employing the countercurrent principle can reduce water requirements and effluent volumes if accurately controlled.
-Sanitising chemicals such as chlorine, citric acid and ozone are commonly used in wash waters, especially in association with peeling and size reduction, where reducing enzymic browning may also be an aim [12].
-Levels of 100-200 mg l-1 chlorine or citric acid may be used, although their effectiveness for decontamination has been questioned and they are not permitted in some countries.
+Employing the countercurrent principle can reduce water requirement and effluent volumes if accurately controlled.
+Sanitizing chemicals such as chlorine, citric acid, and ozone are commonly used in wash waters, especially in association with peeling and size reduction, where reducing enzymic browning may also be an aim [16].
+Levels of $100-200 \text{ mg l}^{-1}$ chlorine or citric acid may be used, although their effectiveness for decontamination has been questioned and they are not permitted in some countries.

-Soaking is a preliminary stage in cleaning heavily contaminated materials, such as root crops, permitting softening of the soil and partial removal of stones and other contaminants.
-Metallic or concrete tanks or drums are employed; and these may be fitted with devices for agitating the water, including stirrers, paddles or mechanisms for rotating the entire drum.
-For delicate produce such as strawberries or asparagus, or products which trap dirt internally, e.g. celery, sparging air through the system may be helpful.
+Soaking is a preliminary stage in cleaning heavily contaminated materials such as root crops, permitting softening of the soil, and partial removal of stones and other contaminants.
+Metallic or concrete tanks or drums are employed, and these may be fitted with devices for agitating the water, including stirrers, paddles, or mechanisms for rotating the entire drum.
+For delicate produce such as strawberries or asparagus, or products which trap dirt internally (e.g., celery), sparging air through the system may be helpful.
 The use of warm water or including detergents improves cleaning efficiency, especially where mineral oil is a possible contaminant, but adds to the expense and may damage the texture.

 Spray washing is very widely used for many types of food raw material.
 Efficiency depends on the volume and temperature of the water and time of exposure.
-As a general rule, small volumes of high pressure water give the most efficient dirt removal, but this is limited by product damage, especially to more delicate produce.
-With larger food pieces, it may be necessary to rotate the unit so that the whole surface is presented to the spray (see Fig. 1.5 a).
-The two most common designs are drum washers and belt washers (see Figs. 1.5 a, b).
+As a general rule, small volumes of high-pressure water give the most efficient dirt removal, but this is limited by product damage, especially to more delicate produce.
+With larger food pieces it may be necessary to rotate the unit so that the whole surface is presented to the spray (Figure 1.5a).
+The two most common designs are drum washers and belt washers (Figures 1.5).
 Abrasion may contribute to the cleaning effect, but again must be limited in delicate units.
-Other designs include flexible rubber discs which gently brush the surface clean.
+Other designs have included flexible rubber disks which gently brush the surface clean.